 - Can I use direct deposit or bill paying with Personal Capital Cash?

-- Personal Capital Branches and ATM access
+- Are there branches and ATM access

-- How is Personal Capital Cash customer service?
+- How is the customer service?

 - How does Personal Capital Cash Work?